-In accordance with the agreement's terms, Grupo Bimbo acquired the Oroweat bread brand, five plants in the states of Texas, Colorado, California and Oregon, and an efficient direct distribution system, with approximately 1,300 routes, among other assets.
+In accordance with the agreement's terms, Grupo Bimbo acquired the Oroweat bread brand, five plants in the states of Texas, Colorado, California and Oregon, and an efficient direct distribution system.
 Additionally, the Company obtained in the same region the rights related to the Entenmann's brand products, as well as the distribution rights of the Thomas'® and Boboli® brands.